ruby/ruby/doc/contributing/testing_ruby.md

 3. [spec/ruby](https://github.com/ruby/ruby/tree/master/spec/ruby)

-    This is a test suite that exists in [the Ruby spec repository](https://github.com/ruby/spec) and is mirrored into the `spec/ruby` directory in the Ruby repository.
+    This is a test suite defined in [the Ruby spec repository](https://github.com/ruby/spec), and is periodically mirrored into the `spec/ruby` directory of this repository.
 It tests the behavior of the Ruby programming language.
 We can run this using:

     ```sh
     make test-spec
     ```

-    To run a specific directory, we can use `SPECOPTS` to specify the directory:
+    We can run a specific test file or directory in this suite using the `SPECOPTS` option, for example:

     ```sh
     make test-spec SPECOPTS="../spec/ruby/core/string/"
-    ```

-    To run a specific file, we can also use `SPECOPTS` to specify the file:

-    ```sh
     make test-spec SPECOPTS="../spec/ruby/core/string/to_s_spec.rb"
     ```